News

 Racing League racegoers open their hearts to retired greyhounds ahead of Dunstall Park launch

-Hundreds of horse racing enthusiasts were invited to the launch of Dunstall Park Greyhound Stadium as part of the venue’s popular Racing League race night, broadcast live on ITV.
+Hundreds of horse racing enthusiasts were welcomed to the Dunstall Park Greyhound Stadium preview during the Racing League race night, broadcast live on ITV.

-The Wolverhampton venue welcomed one of its biggest crowds of the year ahead of the introduction of greyhound racing next month with the first customer fixture scheduled for Friday, September 19.
+The Wolverhampton venue, home to one of its biggest crowds of the year, gave fans a preview of what to expect ahead of the launch of greyhound racing on Friday, September 19.

-Crowds gathered for the second round of Racing League – a team-based competition spanning six evenings, 42 races and more than £2m in prize money.
+The night featured the second round of the Racing League—a popular team-based competition featuring six evenings, 42 races, and over £2 million in prize money.

 Dunstall Park Greyhound Stadium’s senior leadership team were onsite to hand out flyers, chat to racegoers about the upcoming launch and showcase how greyhounds make wonderful pets in retirement.